Existence and stability of near-constant solutions of variable-coefficient scalar field equations: Proof of stability

 \subsection{Orbital stability}

-If $b$, $c$, and $F$ are such that the energy functional $E(u(t))$ controls the $H^1(\R)\times L^2(\R)$ norm of $u(t)$, it is more or less standard that solutions starting close to a constant state $u \equiv \xi$ exist for all time and remain close to $\xi$.
+It is more or less standard that, if $b$, $c$, and $F$ are such that the energy functional $E(u(t))$ controls the $H^1(\R)\times L^2(\R)$ norm of $u(t)$, solutions starting close to a constant state $u \equiv \xi$ exist for all time and remain close to $\xi$.
 We give a proof for the convenience of the reader.

 \begin{proposition} Assume there exists $\mu>0$ such that

 Then there exist $C,\eps_0>0$ such that if $\|u(0)-\xi\|_{H^1(\R)} + \|\partial_t u(0)\|_{L^2(\R)} < \eps$ with $\eps\leq \eps_0$, then the corresponding solution $u(t,x)$ exists for all time, with